-Gavi and the financing provided through IFFIm is an integral part of the United Nations' three Millennium Development Goals related to health, Targets 4, 5, and 6, which aim to reduce child mortality rates, improve maternal health, and combat HIV/AIDS, malaria and other diseases, respectively.
+Gavi and the financing provided through IFFIm is an integral part of the United Nations' three Millennium Development Goals related to health, targets four, five, and six, which aim to reduce child mortality rates, improve maternal health, and combat HIV/AIDS, malaria and other diseases, respectively.
 The likelihood that a donor would abandon this goal once they have committed to it is very small, not just because of the gravity of the goal, but also because of the negative political repercussions stemming from a lawsuit over failure to honor commitments to fund immunization.

-In addition, there are no serious questions as to IFFIm's role in helping to reach this goal.
+In addition, there are no serious questions about IFFIm's role in helping to reach this goal.
 Independent reviews conducted in recent years and separately commissioned by several different stakeholders spoke positively about IFFIm's effectiveness in accelerating and facilitating funding for Gavi.
-Gavi's disbursements for immunization programs have more than doubled from \$300-\$400 million a year before IFFIm to \$900 million as a result of IFFIm.
-From 2006-2015, IFFIm funded \$2.5 billion of Gavi's disbursements for immunization programs, equivalent to approximately 24% of the total cash received by the charity during that period, enabling Gavi to significantly increase its programmatic expenditure and providing it with a long-term stable funding source.
+IFFIm continues to be a very important source of funding for Gavi and expects to disburse over \$1.2 billion to support Gavi programs between 2017 and 2020.